Charlie St. Cloud: Plot

 Charlie St. Cloud, with his younger brother Sam, wins a boating race on his sailboat Splendid Splinter, subsequently receiving a sailing scholarship to Stanford University.
 He graduates from Winslow High School and after graduation, Charlie promises Sam they will practice baseball every day until he leaves for Stanford.

 That night, Charlie wants to attend a graduation party with his friends, but his mother makes him babysit Sam.
 Charlie tries sneaking out to the party, but Sam catches him and asks for a ride to his friend Tommy's house.
 While on the road, Charlie reassures him that his departure will not be like their father's abandonment.

-The car later gets rear-ended by a SUV, pushing them into an intersection where they are T-boned by a 18-wheeler, killing them both.
-During an out-of-body experience, Charlie hugs and reassures Sam, promising not to leave him.
+The car later gets rear-ended by a SUV, pushing them into an intersection where they are T-boned by a 18-wheeler, killing Sam.
+During an out-of-body experience, but before dying, he tells Charlie to never leave him so that he will always be with him.

 Paramedic Florio Ferrente revives Charlie but Sam dies in his arms.
 At the funeral, Charlie runs off, unable to put Sam's baseball glove in the grave.
 Running through the woods, he finds his spirit and discovers they can interact.
 Charlie fulfills Sam's dying wish by practicing baseball with him every day at sunset, even though it keeps Sam's spirit from "moving on."

 Five years later, Charlie is a caretaker at Waterside Cemetery, having abandoned his scholarship.
 He continues to interact with ghosts, including his friend Sully who died in the Marines.
 Charlie runs into Florio, who is dying of cancer.

 Florio encourages Charlie to live his life more fully, in search of the reason why he was saved.
 At the docks, Charlie meets Tess Carroll, an old classmate and sailor planning to solo-sail around the world.